-The Harrison Uncorked Wine Festival takes place at Harrison Hot Springs on April 27th in 2019 and features wines from over a dozen regional wineries.
+The Harrison Uncorked Wine Festival takes place at Harrison Hot Springs in April and features wines from over a dozen regional wineries.

 Harrison Wine Festival

 In years when it does take place, the festival usually comprises two main events – wine pairings with special set dinners at a small number of local restaurants and wine tasting events on the Saturday afternoon.

 2016 was the festival’s inaugural event and proved to be a great success, with the afternoon wine tasting on the Saturday sold out over a week in advance.
-The 2017 and 2018 festivals were just as popular if not more so!
-The 2019 event promises to be just as successful.
+The 2017, 2018 and 2019 festivals were just as popular if not more so.
+The 2020 event would likely have been just as successful had it taken place.

 Evening Restaurant Wine Pairings

-In 2019 Harrison Uncorked includes Winemakers Dinners at select local restaurants on Friday, April 26th, and Saturday, April 27th.
+In 2020 Harrison Uncorked was supposed to include Winemakers Dinners at select local restaurants on Friday, April 17th, and Saturday, April 18th.

-Restaurants and wineries participating in last year’s evening events included the Harrison Corner Cafe, Morgan’s Bistro and Rowena’s Inn on the River.
-Participating restaurants in 2019 are the Harrison Corner Cafe, Morgans’s Bistro and The Clubhouse at the Sandpiper Resort (which is about a 15-minute drive out of town).
+Restaurants and wineries participating in the event a couple of years ago included the Harrison Corner Cafe, Morgan’s Bistro and Rowena’s Inn on the River.
+Participating restaurants in 2020 were supposed to be the Harrison Corner Cafe, Morgan’s Bistro and The Copper Room at the Harrison Resort and Spa.

 Harrison Corner Cafe is located at 310 Hot Springs Road.
-Its dinner is on the Saturday with the wine pairings from Langley’s Backyard Vineyards.
+Its dinner was on the Saturday with the wine pairings from Langley’s Backyard Vineyards.

 Morgan’s Bistro is located right in the heart of Harrison Hot Springs at 160 Esplanade Avenue.
-Its festival dinner is served with wine from the Indigenous World Winery on the Friday and from Kettle Valley Vineyards on the Saturday.
+Its festival dinner was served in 2019 with wine from the Indigenous World Winery on the Friday and from Kettle Valley Vineyards on the Saturday.

 TIP: Make your reservations early as the restaurants book up well in advance.

 Afternoon Wine Tasting

-The 2019 Harrison Uncorked Festival also includes a wine tasting event on the afternoon of Saturday, April 27, from noon until 5 pm.
-The cost is $55.00 per person.
+Similar to other years, the 2020 Harrison Uncorked Festival would have also included a wine tasting event on the afternoon of Saturday, April 18, from 1:00 until 4:30 pm.
+The cost was supposed to be about $55 per person.